dcdustin/Carbon.Documentation/docs/owners/modules/admin-module.md

 # Admin Module

 The Admin module introduces a new and intuitive way of managing your server in pretty much any way that you'd need.
-It's a modular system that comes with built in tabs helpful to see server statistics (such as dynamic hook use count), edit, teleport or manage entities using the dedicated inspector.
+It's a modular system that comes with built-in tabs helpful to see server statistics (such as dynamic hook use count), edit, teleport or manage entities using the dedicated inspector.

 :::warning IMPORTANT